TX-2/TX-2.github.io/photographs.md

 ![P91-217: 02/28/1963, This photo appears in: "TX-2 Users Handbook," Lincoln Manual No. 45, July, 1961, p.
 5-3, Figure 5-3.: Maintenance Console.](photos/Lincoln-Lab/2022-10-31/P91-217_RR_135748.jpg)

+The Maintenance Console is used for marginal testing (varying the power supply voltage to identify components which are about to fail).
+It also contains the operating time counters.

 ### Power Panel

 ![P91-218: 02/28/1963,  A Cropped version of this photo appears in: "TX-2 Users Handbook," Lincoln Manual No. 45, July, 1961, p.
 5-3, Figure 5-2.: Power Panel (in the Power Room).](photos/Lincoln-Lab/2022-10-31/P91-218_RR_135748.jpg)

+Below the main warning sign is a notice explaining how to shut the system down properly before turning off the power.

 ### IN-OUT Buffers and Special Indicators

 ![P91-219: 02/28/1963, This photo appears in: "TX-2 Users Handbook," Lincoln Manual No. 45, July, 1961, p.
 5-15, Figure 5-7.: IN-OUT Buffers and Special Indicators.](photos/Lincoln-Lab/2022-10-31/P91-219_RR_135748.jpg)

+This photogrph again shows the status indicators for each of the TX-2's sequences.

 ### Timothy Johnson uses Sketchpad on the TX-2 computer